-Sail Nauticus Academy Youth Sailing Instructor/Mentor (Fall 2017)
+Sail Nauticus Academy Youth Sailing Instructor/Mentor (Spring 2018)

 Sail Nauticus is a non-profit community sailing center located at Nauticus in Downtown Norfolk.
 Our mission is to positively inspire, instruct, and impact Hampton Roads youth through sailing and maritime sciences.
 Our flagship initiative, the Sail Nauticus Academy, is a hands-on sailing and STEM education program that focuses on teaching lifelong leadership, communication, and teamwork skills to Norfolk youth.
 We rely heavily on volunteers to further our impact in the Norfolk community.